gedankenstuecke/good_puppeRs/README.md

 # good puppeRs
 Another nonsensical shower thought I had lately: Have the ratings of [@dog_rates](http://www.twitter.com/dog_rates) increased over time?
 The account was [started on 2015-11-15](https://twitter.com/dog_rates/status/832088576586297345) and luckily (at least from a scraping point of view) has tweeted only around ~3.5k times.
 So one can basically scrape all data through the *Twitter* API.
 Which is what this code does, [read my blogpost with a bit more details](http://ruleofthirds.de/they-are-good-dogs-indeed/) if you want.
-And, for the fun of it, the citable graphs can be found on *figshare*.

 ## Usage
 - Run `dogrates.py` in order to get all tweets that contain a rated dog.